How to scan artwork

 - Take the cover off the scanner

-- Scan in the first quarter at at least 300dpi, preferably higher, taking great care to align the artwork squarely.
+- Scan the first quarter at a resolution of at least 300 dpi, preferably higher, taking great care to align the artwork squarely.

-- Continue to scan all 4 quarters with exactly the same settings and again, taking great care to align the artwork squarely.
+- Continue to scan all four quarters with exactly the same settings and again, take great care to align the artwork squarely.

 - Open each of the quarters of the painting in Photoshop.